ParaCoToUl/noarr-structures/docs/Traverser.md

 auto matrix = noarr::make_bag(noarr::scalar<float>() ^ noarr::array<'i', 300>() ^ noarr::array<'j', 400>());

 for(auto trav : noarr::traverser(matrix)) {
-	// this code executes for each column:
+	// This code executes for each column:
 	// t is a traverser with 'j' fixed

 	trav.for_each([&](auto state) {
-		// only now we have the index in i matrix[state] = 0;
+		// Only now we have the index in i matrix[state] = 0;
 	});

 	// ~or~

-	for(auto unit_trav : trav) { // iterate the topmost dimension of trav, leaving no dimensions
+	for(auto unit_trav : trav) { // Iterate the topmost dimension of trav, leaving no dimensions
 		matrix[unit_trav] = 0;
 	}
 }